-This article is written by Ishika Garg, a student at the University School of Law and Legal Studies, GGSIPU.
-This article analyses the Draft Environmental Impact Assessment Notification, 2020 and also highlights the concerns related to it.
+The author of this article is Ishika Garg, a student of University School of Law and Legal Studies, GGSIPU.
+This article analyses the draft Environmental Impact Assessment Notification 2020 and also highlights the concerns related to it.

-The National Environmental Policy Act (NEPA), 1969 implemented by the USA defines Environmental Impact Assessment (EIA) as “a systematic, interdisciplinary approach which will insure the integrated use of the natural and social sciences and the environmental design arts in planning and in decision making which may have an impact on man’s environment”.
+The National Environmental Policy Act (NEPA), 1969 implemented by the USA defines Environmental Impact Assessment (EIA) as “a systematic, interdisciplinary approach which will insure the integrated use of the natural and social sciences and the environmental design arts in planning and in decisionmaking which may have an impact on man’s environment”.
 EIA is a process that evaluates the effects that are likely to be caused by a proposed development project on the environment.
-It assesses the favourable and unfavourable aspects of a project, compares them with different alternatives and presents the one that is the most viable option i.e. safe for the environment and economically cost-efficient.
+It assesses the favorable and unfavorable aspects of a project, compares them with different alternatives and presents the one that is the most viable option i.e. safe for the environment and economically cost efficient.
 It includes social, economic and human health impacts to evaluate the proposed project.
-EIA is a tool of significant importance since it not only helps in the conservation of the environment but also in economization of resources.
+EIA is a tool of significant importance since it not only helps in conservation of the environment but also in economization of resources.

 Evolution of EIA Worldwide